Synthesis of Robust Optimal Strategies in Weighted Timed Games: Proof of Proposition

 By contradiction, we suppose that $\robminstrategy^{\mathsf{e}}$ is not a winning strategy.
 In particular, we suppose that there exists a maximal play $\play$ conforming to $\robminstrategy^{\mathsf{e}}$ that does not reach a target location.
-By Lemma~\ref{lem:valPb-cons-proj}, we deduce that $\proj(\play)$ does not reach a target location.
-Since $\proj(\play)$ is conforming to $\robminstrategy$ (by Lemma~\ref{lem:valPb-cons-proj-conf}), we deduce that $\robminstrategy$ is not winning.
+Moreover, by Lemma~\ref{lem:valPb-cons-proj-conf}.\ref{itm:valPb-cons-proj-conf1}, we know that $\play$ can neither reached $\frownie$ nor ends in an urgent location of \MaxPl (they do not introduce new deadlock).
+In particular, if $\play$ is a finite play, its ends in a state of $\sem[\perturbation]{\game}$.
+Thus, by Lemma~\ref{lem:valPb-cons-proj}, we deduce that $\proj(\play)$ does not reach a target location (we note that if $\play$ is infinite, $\proj$ is defined on all its finite prefix ending in a state of $\sem[\perturbation]{\game}$).
+Since $\proj(\play)$ is conforming to $\robminstrategy$ (by Lemma~\ref{lem:valPb-cons-proj-conf}.\ref{itm:valPb-cons-proj-conf2}), we deduce that $\robminstrategy$ is not winning.
 Thus, we obtain a contradiction.